pig8pig/imc-prosperity-3/README.md

 # Frankfurt Hedgehogs 📈

 This writeup shares our algorithm and insights that brought us to 2nd place globally in IMC Prosperity 3 (2025).
-Outperforming (almost) all other 12,000 teams, we achieved a final score of 1,433,876 seashells not winning us 10,000$ because we already won some prize money last year :)
+Outperforming (almost) all other 12,000+ teams, we achieved a final score of 1,433,876 SeaShells but unfortunately we didn't win the 10,000$ prize for it as we had already earned prize money in last year's competition. :)

 <table width="50%">
   <tbody>